Question. 2020 Labels and Titles. (No right or wrong here, just ideas) How I currently think of this umbrella title is at the end of this short post.

 The Arctic Wolf

+Their all very individual.
 Looking into the differences in the olfactory, visual and auditory systems of dogs that are selectively bred for various tasks, there are marked differences, compared to dogs bred to be companions, as one would expect, so that then raises the question, how thorough and varied has the research been into how dogs see colour?

+Was it a vast number of breeds and types?
+Dogs with and without visual streak?
+Dogs bred to use their noses against dogs bred to use their eyes?
 Or just dogs in general?
 Could this make a difference to the research outcome?

 Could there be any variation, that could make some react more than others to black?Who knows?